 As a group children in care are more likely to be excluded than their peers.
 They are more likely to be permanently excluded from both primary and secondary schools, when compared to those who are not in the care system and on average are given longer periods of fixed term exclusion (5.5 days compared to 2.2 days for those not in care).

 ‘The reasons why Looked After Children are an over-represented group in terms of school exclusions are many and complex.
 It is to do with the impact that coming into Care has on children and young people, and also the reasons why they are actually in Care which include abuse and neglect of all types.
 A lack of permanency is also a key issue for too many Looked After Children’

 (The Adolescent and Children’s Trust).

 The Virtual School is committed to eliminating exclusions of children in care and we work closely with schools to address the needs of young people in care who are finding life difficult.
-The Protocol for Eliminating Exclusions of Children in Care is an important document supporting our work, we are currently in the process of updating the protocol and this will be published early in 2018.
+The protocol for eliminating exclusions of Children in Care was updated in June 2018 and is now called

 When a child in care is at risk of a fixed term exclusion the school should inform their Area Learning Advocate.

 - Free resources for schools – High Impact Intervention Team (HiIT)